 General Education: Health and Wellness (3 credits)

 Students will have an understanding of the various means by which they may fulfill their potential as healthy people living in healthy communities across the lifespan.
 Wellness is the result of individuals making intelligent decisions concerning the various factors that can affect their physical, emotional, social, spiritual, intellectual, and environmental health.
-Courses must include one or more of the following emphases: eating and exercising toward a healthy lifestyle; building healthy relationships; understanding and preventing disease; explaining alochol and drug use and abuse; making healthy choices; and building healthy communities.
+Courses must include one or more of the following emphases: eating and exercising toward a healthy lifestyle; building healthy relationships; understanding and preventing disease; explaining alcohol and drug use and abuse; making healthy choices; and building healthy communities.

 - To compare and contrast healthy and unhealthy (relationships, drug use, choices, etc.) lifestyle factors that influence health and wellness.;